csesha/CUBE/README.md

 # CUBE
-Repo for the CUBE program
+The repo for the CUBE program

 This repo has all the instructions, datafiles, and code for the CUBE program.